frc5431/Styleguide/README.md

 `main()` should always return 0 if the program executed sucessfully.
 Specific error codes can be returned.

 `main()` should not be too long, and no actual computations should be done there.
-It must only call functions.
+It must only call functions or create variables.

 ### Loops